Insurance Documentation

 Go room by room

 Working through your home one room at a time — rather than trying to think of "everything I own" all at once — is both faster and much less likely to leave gaps.
 Living room, then kitchen, then each bedroom, and so on.
+See our getting started guide for a full walkthrough of the builder itself.

 Photos over spreadsheets